wladekAiro/Library/README.md

 How to run
-  Go to src/main/resources/application.yml and set your database credentials In the project root run $ mvn clean sprin-boot:run In your browser visit http://localhost:8082/swagger-ui/ to view the api documentation for this app
+  Go to src/main/resources/application.yml and set your database credentials In the project root run $ mvn clean spring-boot:run In your browser visit http://localhost:8082/swagger-ui/ to view the api documentation for this app

 To initalize the app with sample data